cstuncsik/local-code-llm-mcp/README.md

 ### Run Code Context MCP and Ollama Locally (Recommended)

+⚙️ Local Setup

+**Pros:**
+- Faster file access (especially on macOS)
+- Easier debugging and inspection
+- Persistent index stored in `~/.code-context`

+**Cons:**
+- Requires local installation of Ollama
+- Slightly more setup steps

-You can run `code-context-mcp` and `ollama` locally without Docker for better performance and easier filesystem access.
-Only Milvus runs in Docker.
+You run `code-context-mcp` and `ollama` locally, only Milvus runs in Docker.

 1. **Install Ollama locally**